Cost of critical application failures revealed

 Financial losses are heightened during periods of peak customer demand

-On average, critical application failures have been found to cost enterprises between $500,000 and $1 million per hour, according to research recently published by Datastax.
+On average, critical application failures cost enterprises between $500,000 and $1 million per hour, according to research recently published by Datastax.

 Sudden surges in customer demand are cited as playing a key role in failures, with existing IT infrastructure unable to offer the scalability necessary to effectively manage such events.